 In relation to the second issue, IEEE 802 noted an ambiguity in the way a station with a frame that becomes ready after a previous post transmission backoff is allowed to transmit.
-3GPP RAN1 responded in its Liaison Statement to IEEE 802 dated November 2016 (R1-1613770) by noting a corresponding change to the LAA specification.
+3GPP RAN1 responded in its Liaison Statement to IEEE 802 dated November 2016 (3GPP R1-1613770) by noting a corresponding change to the LAA specification.
 IEEE 802 agrees this modification appears to resolve the issue and thanks 3GPP RAN1 for their action.

-There is not consensus on Issue 13: “Issues related to ED threshold and coexistence between LAA and IEEE 802.11” but resolution can result from satisfactory RAN4 testing
+There is not consensus on Issue 13: “Issues related to ED threshold and coexistence between LAA and IEEE 802.11” but resolution can result from satisfactory RAN4 testing before deployment of LAA

 Issue 13 is addressed in a separate Liaison Statement from IEEE 802 (<insert reference>).
-There is not yet consensus on this issue, but resolution is possible based on the completion of suitable test plans by 3GPP RAN4 and the successful execution of those test plans with satisfactory results.
+There is not yet consensus on this issue, but resolution is possible based on the completion of suitable test plans by 3GPP RAN4 and the successful execution of those test plans with satisfactory results before the deployment of LAA.

 Resolution of Issue 14: “Continued dialog towards a future framework for efficient sharing of the 5 GHz band” is waiting for a 3GPP RAN response